CircleTect/space-case/02_3D PRINT FILES/00_PRINTING_TIPS.md

 ### Print Settings

 * Print with 'standard' settings in PLA or PETG for most parts: 0.2mm layer height is fine.
 * Some parts may require more strength, e.g. the 'FOOT' part requires more wall layers (at least 3).
-* Always print without supports.
-Print flat-side of the part on the bed.